SimonDelord/tekton/README.md

 # Introduction
 This is my github repo for all Tekton related activities.\
-I am going to try to integrate some of the ACM functions with Tekton and see how they can be used together.\
+I am going to try to integrate some of the ACM functions with Tekton and see how they can be used together.

 The environment is the following:
    - one OCP cluster used as a Hub/Dev environment.
    - one OCP cluster used as a Prod environment.

-ACM is being used as a way of deploying: triggers and pipelines to any cluster where developers will be using them apps in both dev and prod environments
+ACM is being used as a way of deploying:
+   - triggers and pipelines to any cluster where developers will be using them apps in both dev and prod environments

-GitHub is used as the code repo environment: some repositories have been used for ACM to deploy
+GitHub is used as the code repo environment:
+   - some repositories have been used for ACM to deploy

-The use case is the following:
+The use case is the following (3 steps demo):
+   - **First Step** An infra/devops person creates various Tekton Tasks, Pipelines, Trigger components (TriggerTemplates, TriggerBindings) and uploads them into a GitHub repo.
+All these Tekton "capabilities" are then imported to the relevant OCP clusters via ACM.
-   - A developer logs into a service-portal to request an environment to deploy their app
-   - This triggers the first pipelineRun - called initial-app-setup-pipelineRun
+   - **Second Step - First pipeline** A developer then sends a request (either via logging into a service-portal or by starting a specific Tekton pipeline) to request an environment to deploy their app.
+This triggers a Tekton pipeline (called the initial-app-setup-pipeline) that:
+         - Creates various Git Repos for the developer (dev and prod)
+         - Creates various webhooks in the Git Repos and EventListeners on the OCP clusters
+         - Subscribes ACM to the Git Repos (e.g mapping the Dev Git Repo to the Dev OCP cluster and the Prod Git Repo to the Prod OCP cluster)
+   - **Third Step - Second pipeline** The developer then uploads their app intot the Git Hub dev-repo.
+This triggers:
+         - ACM to deploy the application onto the Dev OCP cluster
+         - A Tekton pipeline (via the webhook created in step 2) that:
+              - runs some test(s) on the Repo/Files (e.g the K8 YAML files describing the app)
+              - based on the success for the test(s), pushes those files to the Prod Git Repo.
+         - ACM then deploys the application into the Production environment once Tekton has finished uploading the files onto the Prod Git Repo.

 ## PipelineRun - initial-app-setup-pipelineRun